-- BLM policy prohibits the gathering of wild horses with a helicopter (unless under emergency conditions) during the period of March 1 to June 30 which includes and covers the six weeks that precede and follow the peak of foaling (mid-April to mid-May). - Bait/water trapping can occur throughout the year. - The use of saddle horses to herd and/or rope from horseback could also be used when necessary. - A sufficient number of wild horses would be gathered primarily from heavily concentrated areas within the Complex to reduce resource impacts in the most heavily impacted areas.
-All wild horses residing in areas outside established HMA boundaries would be gathered and removed during each phase of the gather. - All wild horses identified to remain in or to be removed from the East Pershing Complex population would be selected to maintain a diverse age structure, herd characteristics, and body type (conformation).
+- BLM policy prohibits the gathering of wild horses with a helicopter (unless under emergency conditions) during the period of March 1 to June 30 which includes and covers the six weeks that precede and follow the peak of foaling (mid-April to mid-May). - Bait/water trapping can occur throughout the year. - The use of saddle horses to herd and/or rope from horseback could also be used when necessary. - All wild horses identified to remain in or to be removed from the East Pershing Complex population would be selected to maintain a diverse age structure, herd characteristics, and body type (conformation).